opsta/gitops-workshop/docs/04-gitops-playing.md

 ## Update code and build new version

+* Go to Cloud Shell and open editor
 * Edit `bookinfo-ratings/src/ratings.js` line 207 to the text you want
 * Build new version of Docker Image